 Even as recently as 2014, the question about synthwave subgenres and styles was an easy one to answer.
 However, since 2015, the genre has seen an enormous influx of creators with different influences and backgrounds.
 Synthwave is rapidly evolving and shifting at the edges, closing the distance between numerous other genres.
-In early 2018, the borders of synthwave and the closely related darksynth style blend into chiptune, ambient, alt rock, dubstep, drum and bass, aggrotech, and many other styles of music, including some metal subgenres.
+In early 2018, the borders of synthwave and the closely related darksynth genre blend into chiptune, ambient, vaporwave, alt rock, dubstep, drum and bass, aggrotech, and many other styles of music, including some metal subgenres.

 As synthwave continues to spill over into neighboring music styles and the term is increasingly applied to songwriting that bears no relation to the original genre, the identity and spirit of synthwave music becomes obscured and more difficult to understand.
 For this reason, it’s useful to touch on differences between the various styles of synthwave music and establish some demarcation lines.
 This is done with the intent of increasing clarity, recognition, and most importantly, appreciation of the music and the artists.
 Because this next section goes into detail about differences in music styles, it’s helpful to be familiar with the importance of music genres before moving on.

 It must be briefly emphasized here that music genres and subgenres shift rapidly when they are new and grow increasingly rigid over time as a greater volume of music is created in and around them.
 The following discussion benefits from hindsight and broadly surveys synthwave with thousands of releases and more than a decade’s worth of music in mind.
 Also, the music styles listed here are used as general descriptors, not rigid classifications.
 Very few artists in any genre can be properly represented by a single descriptor, and so this discussion is a flexible and relative way of looking at some of the stylistic choices producers in the genre make when creating their music.